pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/newcontributor/introduction-to-translation.rst

       .. image:: images/dl-pot.png

-   * Once you finish the translation, click on the button marked below at project page.
+   * Once you finish the translation, click on the button marked below.

       .. image:: images/add-new.png